-The installation process will not ask you to set password and this leaves Mariadb insecure.
-We will use a script that mariadb-server package provides strict access to the server and remove unused accounts.
-Read more about security script here.
+The installation process will not ask you to set a password and this leaves MariaDB insecure.
+We will use a script that the MariaDB-server package provides strict access to the server and remove unused accounts.
+Read more about the security script here.

 $ sudo mysql_secure_installation

 The following sample output will be displayed.